 What is Banana Bunchy Top?

-Banana Bunchy Top is a virus that stunts and deforms banana trees (BBTV).
+Banana Bunchy Top Virus stunts and deforms banana trees.
 In the rare cases where an infected tree produces fruit, the bunch is small and misshapen.
 The virus is spread from plant to plant by banana aphids.
 Aphids will feed on an infected tree and carry the virus in their body, spreading it amongst healthy trees as they feed.
 Unfortunately, there is no cure for BBTV; once a tree is infected, it must be destroyed.

-Banana Bunchy Top Virus was first identified on Oahu in 1989.
-Before long, it was found in Kona in the 1990s and is still continuing to spread across the Big Island to Hilo and North Kohala.
-It is also found on Kauai, Maui, and Molokai.
+Banana Bunchy Top Virus (BBTV) was first identified on Oʻahu in 1989.
+It was found in Kona not long after in the 1990s and is still continuing to spread across the Hawaiʻi Island to Hilo and North Kohala.
+It has also been found in Kauaʻi, Maui, and Molokaʻi.
+As BBTV continues to spread, it can significantly threaten Hawai’i’s banana industry.
+Both backyard plants and wild bananas are affected by the virus, which makes it difficult for banana farms to keep their property free of BBTV.
+Unfortunately, this can lead to a decrease in banana production across the state.

 Signs of Banana Bunchy Top Virus

 - New leaves are narrow with yellow margins and appear ‘bunched’ at the top

 - Leaves have dark green streaks and ‘J’ shaped hooks along the midrib of the leaf.

 - Petiole (where the leaf meets the stem) are crinkled and mottled.

 - Small deformed fruits or no fruit at all